Heythrop College, University of London: Closure

 In September 2013, Heythrop College announced that it would stop recruiting undergraduates for University of London degrees, noting its then discussions about a "strategic partnership" with St Mary's University, Twickenham.
-The initiative was attributed to financial difficulties the College faced as an autonomous college of the University of London.
-Accordingly, the number of student dropped from 700 in the academic year 2015/15 and 560 in 2015/16 to 425 in 2016/17 and 200 in 2017/18.
+The initiative was attributed to financial difficulties the college faced as an autonomous college of the University of London.
+Accordingly, the number of students dropped from 700 in the academic year 2014/15 and 560 in 2015/16 to 425 in 2016/17 and 200 in 2017/18.
 In June 2017 it was confirmed that the college would close in October 2018, with no plans to transfer any departments or continue elsewhere.
 Heythrop ultimately closed at the end of the 2017/18 academic year, with the final graduations taking place at Senate House on 12 December 2018.
-From 1 August 2017, the University of London took over the academic sanction previously granted by Heythrop College for the Bachelor of Divinity and related Diploma and Certificate of Higher Education programmes offered through the University of London (Worldwide).
+From 1 August 2017, the University of London took over the academic supervision previously granted by Heythrop College for the Bachelor of Divinity and related Diploma and Certificate of Higher Education programmes offered through the University of London (Worldwide) and housed within the department of theology and religious studies at King’s College London.
+The degree was withdrawn by 2026.

-The site (on prime Kensington real estate) was sold, with some of the proceeds reverting to the Religious of the Assumption.
-While Westbourne Capital Partners applied to redevelop the site as a luxury retirement complex, this was later refused by the Mayor of London.
+The college site was sold, with some of the proceeds reverting to the Religious of the Assumption.
+An application was made for planning permission to redevelop it as a luxury retirement complex, but this was refused by the Mayor of London.
+As of 2026, the former college campus was available for hire as a location or production space for the film and television industry.